ginger51011/pandoras_pot/README.md

 # Ensure the config file exists; you can copy the default one in this README
 # into this file
 touch /etc/pandoras_pot/config.toml

+# Optionally you can create your data file here.
+You need to point to it from
+# the config.

 # Make pandora-user the owner of this dir
 chown -R pandora-user:pandora-user /etc/pandoras_pot